 The cost-benefits of shared services are now being realized by many different segments.
-Shared services for federal, state and local governments, shared services for the IT function, shared services for the financial function, shared services for colleges or universities and many others a growing at an increasing rate of increase.
+Shared services for federal, state and local governments, shared services for the IT function, shared services for the financial function, shared services for colleges or universities and many others are growing at an increasing rate.

 This market has shaken out into very definable niches.
 Many of these niches now demand their own online collaborative community.